Salvation: Jainism

 In Jainism, salvation, moksha, and nirvana are one and the same.
 When a soul (atman) achieves moksha, it is released from the cycle of births and deaths, and achieves its pure self.
 It then becomes a siddha ('one who has accomplished his ultimate objective').
 Attaining Moksha requires annihilation of all karmas, good and bad, because if karma is left, it must bear fruit.

+Taoism

+While early Taoism had no understanding of the concept of salvation, later in Taoist history, salvation became a major part of beliefs about it.
+Things one could do to be saved was to pray, offer sacrifices, and/or become a xian (仙 (Xiān)) immortal.